EdwardRutz/simple-mern-project/README.md

 # Simple MERN Project

-> A Mongo, Express, React, Node (MERN) app demo with frontend and backend code.
+>A Mongo, Express, React, Node (MERN) app demo with frontend and backend code.
-> Add products to the "MERN Mart"
+>-  Add products to the "MERN Mart"
-> Data is stored temporarily in an array rather than MongoDB
+>-  Data is stored temporarily in an array rather than MongoDB